Corporate-Startup Partnering for Success

 Given the speed of innovation and the shorter technology lifecycles, both large companies and startups have a vested interest in partnering.
 Successful alliances can significantly speed up time to market and scaling up, amongst others.
 However, there are many reasons why such partnerships could go wrong.

-EPFL Innovation Park created a 4 half-day workshops with dozens of company executives as speakers, to talk about their best practices and lessons learned from their own experiences.
+EPFL Innovation Park created a 2-day workshops with dozens of company executives as speakers, to talk about their best practices and lessons learned from their own experiences.
 There will be case studies as well as group discussions.
-Start-up CEO /CTOs and Corporate innovation managers will have the possibility to work side by side to help each other, to achieve better understanding and to build a powerful business and personal network.
+Startup CEO/CTOs and Corporate innovation managers will have the possibility to work side by side to help each other, to achieve better understanding and to build a powerful business and personal network.

-The program consists of 4 afternoons from 14h00 to 18h00 at EPFL Innovation Park November 8th, 15ht, 22nd and 29th, to easily fit into your schedule at the following dates.
-Participants who can not attend the 4 consequent workshops can invite a colleague from his team to attend, in order to ensure the continuity and the quality of exchange with other participating companies.
+The program consists of 2 days from 8h30-12h30 and 14h00-18h00 at at an exceptional off-site location in Chexbres overlooking the lake, on March 5th and 6th, to easily fit into your schedule.
+Participants who can not attend the 2 consequent workshop days can invite a colleague from his team to attend, in order to ensure the continuity and the quality of exchange with other participating companies.

 - State of the art: overview of various forms of partnering between startups and corporates